Dreamy waterside elopements: Italian lakes and beaches vs. French Riviera

 French desserts are definitely gorgeous and luscious, like croquembouche that takes the place of an ordinary wedding cake.
 We will never forget the rich flavors of authentic French soufflé that will leave you speechless after taking a bite!
 So go ahead and enjoy each delectable French dish and dessert that you can find when you get married in France!

 While none is more superior than the other, Italian food has more carbs in them and are complete in themselves compared to French food which relies heavily on sauces.
 French chefs and locals also pay attention to the appearance of the dishes while Italians often serve food fresh from the oven or the pan.

 Nevertheless, both Italian and French dishes are worth the trip to Europe.
 In fact, the amazing gastronomical experience is one of the things that our couples treasure the most when they got married in Italy and France.

 Consider the tips that we mentioned above while deciding between having a French elopement or a small wedding in Italy.
-You can also read a more comprehensive guide in our dedicated wedding destination page for each European country.
+You can also read a more comprehensive guide in our dedicated wedding destination page for each country.

 If you still find it hard to choose, contact us and schedule a consultation call with our wedding planners.